piercecohen1/AI-TTS/README.md

   -f FILE, --file FILE                  Text file to convert to speech

+  -u URL, --url URL                     BETA: URL of article to convert to speech

   -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

   -t TEXT, --text TEXT                  Text to convert to speech